Eucalyptus urnigera - Urn Gum

 E. urnigera is one of our personal favourites and in our opinion it is a more superior ornamental tree than E. gunnii; the foliage and bark are more vibrant and it displays its tresses of foliage in a more attractive fashion.
-Fasting growing - forms a handsome specimen tree with dense foliage.
-Call us on 0751 526 1511 for help in choosing your Eucalyptus.
+Fast growing - forms a handsome specimen tree with dense foliage.

 - Fast growing into a handsome dense foliaged screening tree